The "Great American (Total Solar) Eclipse" of August 21st, 2017Frequently Asked Questions

 won't be until June 25th

-(when the path of totality will pass north of Jerome).
+(when the centerline of the path of totality will pass north of Jerome).

 Q24: When will the next total solar eclipse occur anywhere on Earth?